 Tim Olmsted is former director of Gampo Abbey, a Buddhist monastery in the Shambhala tradition.
-For the past 11 years, he has been Pema Chödrön’s assistant teacher for her Omega programs.
+He has been Pema Chödrön’s assistant teacher for her Omega programs since 2007.

-He travels and teaches widely throughout the United States.
-He also spends much of the year traveling internationally and teaching meditation in his role as a senior instructor for Tergar International, a worldwide meditation community under the guidance of the Tibetan meditation teacher, Yongey Mingyur Rinpoche.
+Tim Olmsted is the founder and president of the Pema Chödrön Foundation.
+He spends much of the year travelling internationally, teaching meditation in his role as a senior instructor for Tergar International, a worldwide meditation community under the guidance of Tibetan meditation teacher, Yongey Mingyur Rinpoche.